fkatleader2/tetresse/README.md

 Life cycle of core (and modules): setup, destroy
 Life cycle of a game (and "module games"): create, start, pause, resume, reset, start, destroy

 The following methods are also called for every module where all requirements are met.
-Note function params are the same (`myModule.setup()`) except for create: `myModule.create(game)`
+Note function params are the same (`myModule.reset(game)`) except for create: `myModule.create(game, settings)`

 [**setup()**](#details-setup) Sets up core.
 Order of module setup is not guarenteed.